Standardized dress code

 Many of our elementary and middle schools have a standardized dress policy.
 This policy requires students to wear certain types of clothing but not specific brands of clothing.

 There are some general requirements common from school to school but each one will provide information about its specific requirements.
-Color requirements are the same for all schools.

 - Red, navy or white polo-style shirts with no logos (short or long sleeve)